lucques/system-config/doc/config_manual.md

 - `de-DE_UTF8`

 ## Backlight management
-- Install manually: `brightnessctl`
 - Add the following line `luk ALL = (root) NOPASSWD: /usr/bin/brightnessctl` to `/etc/sudoers`.
 - Reason: Needs to be run as root.
 - Script `backlight-toggle` calls this system-installed package.

-## Autokey
-- Reason: Not yet tracked, because the config is done via GUI and it's not so clear how to best go about that.
-- Install manually: `autokey-gtk`

-## VS Code
-- TODO Track with Nix?

 ## Alternatives system
 - Set default browser: